 Anti-malware downloads may seem like an unnecessary hassle to the average user.
-After all, if your computer is running well, do you really need to take the time to find the best antivirus malware program for you?
+After all, if your computer is running well, do you really need to take the time to find the best antivirus software program for you?

 The truth is, all it takes is one bad website or program to invade your computer and steal all your personal files and login information.
 Armed with this power, the malware creator could drain your bank accounts and break into other important accounts you have.
-The best antivirus malware program can make the possibility of this happening far more remote.
+The best antivirus software program can make the possibility of this happening far more remote.

 Want to learn more about the best antivirus software available today?
 Check out our list of the top antivirus providers here.